hazelcast/hazelcast-hibernate/README.md

 ## Supported Versions

+The newest version of:
-- `hazelcast-hibernate5` supports Hibernate 5.0.x, Hibernate 5.1.x and Hazelcast 3.7+
+- `hazelcast-hibernate5` supports Hibernate 5.0.x, Hibernate 5.1.x, and Hazelcast 4+
-- `hazelcast-hibernate52` supports Hibernate 5.2.x and Hazelcast 3.7+
+- `hazelcast-hibernate52` supports Hibernate 5.2.x, and Hazelcast 4+
-- `hazelcast-hibernate53` supports Hibernate 5.3.x/5.4.x and Hazelcast 3.7+
+- `hazelcast-hibernate53` supports Hibernate 5.3.x/5.4.x, and Hazelcast 4+

+<sub>If you need Hazelcast 3.x support, you can use a 1.3.x version of each `hazelcast-hibernate` module.</sub>

 ## Examples
 - [Spring Boot Data JPA](https://github.com/hazelcast/hazelcast-code-samples/tree/master/hazelcast-integration/spring-hibernate-2ndlevel-cache)